-(k) Cash and near cash
+(i) Cash and near cash

-The Scheme Property attributed to a Sub-fund may consist of cash and near cash where this may reasonably be regarded as necessary to enable:
+In accordance with Regulation 5.5.3 of the COLL Rules, the Scheme Property attributed to a Sub-fund may consist of cash and near cash where this may reasonably be regarded as necessary to enable:

-- the pursuit of the Sub-fund's investment objectives (although, without prejudice to each Sub-fund's ability to hold money market instruments and deposits as described above); or - (ii) the redemption of Shares in the Sub-fund; or - (iii) efficient management of the Sub-fund in accordance with its investment objectives; or - (iv) other purposes which may reasonably be regarded as ancillary to the investment objectives of the Sub-fund including the use of liquidity in certain market conditions where the ACD believes it is appropriate that the Sub-fund not be fully invested.
-In other words, the ACD's investment policy for a Subfund may mean that at times, where it is considered appropriate, the Sub-fund will not be fully invested and prudent levels of liquidity will be maintained.
-For Baillie Gifford Long Term Global Growth Investment Fund, such liquidity will not normally exceed 25% of the Sub-fund.
+- the pursuit of the Sub-fund's investment objectives (although, without prejudice to each Sub-fund's ability to hold money market instruments and deposits as described above, this is not permitted for any of the existing Sub-funds); or - (ii) the redemption of Shares in the Sub-fund; or - (iii) efficient management of the Sub-fund in accordance with its investment objectives; or - (iv) other purposes which may reasonably be regarded as ancillary to the investment objectives of the Sub-fund including the use of liquidity in certain market conditions where the ACD believes it is appropriate that the Sub-fund not be fully invested.
+In other words, the ACD's investment policy for a Sub-fund may mean that at times, where it is considered appropriate, the Sub-fund will not be fully invested and prudent levels of liquidity will be maintained.
+Such liquidity will not normally exceed 25% of a Sub-fund.

-(I) Lending or Mortgaging of Scheme Property
+(j) Lending or Mortgaging of Scheme Property